 What you must do is go to a capoeira show!
 I recommend Master Bimba who is one of the most famous and best in the city.
 The show lasts 1.5 hours and the fighters dance with the audience from time to time.
 It’s really impressive but bring earplugs!

 Once every 2 weeks, the most famous drum band in Salvador gives a concert.
 The band is called Olodum (they’re the ones from Michael Jackson’s « They don’t care about us » video).
 We saw a drum concert in the streets on our first night but even though it wasn’t Olodum, it was great!
 Everyone was dancing in the street!
 Great atmosphere!

 Days 17-20: Chapada Diamantina National Park

-The highest waterfall of the country is located in the park.
+The highest waterfall in the country is located in the park.
 But let me warn you, this trek is hard!
-You have to carry your backpack with around 10kg of clothes, sleeping bag, food and so on and the trail can be very steep (you even have to climb a few meters of rock from time to time).
+You have to carry your backpack with around 10kg of clothes, a sleeping bag, food, and so on and the trail can be very steep (you even have to climb a few meters of rock from time to time).
 Be in a very good physical condition should you decide to take this wonderful trek.

 We spent the first night in a hotel in Lençois and the 2 others in the wild next to a river.
 Just so you know, you can drink the water in the park so don’t carry liters of water.

 Just a couple of days in Salvador to relax after our trek.
 Since it was during the weekend, it was not recommended to go to the other parts of the city.
 We just stayed in the historic district to feel the local atmosphere.

 If you like musical instruments, I recommend going to Master Lua Rasta’s shop.
 He makes the best drums in Salvador.

 For your information, Brazilians speak very little English, so try to learn some Portuguese before going there.